kleijnweb/swagger-bundle/docs.md

 ### Firewall Request Matching

 You can of course use standard path based matching, but a more flexible way is to use the bundled request matcher.
+You can use it as directly as a firewall request matcher, or in a listener to wrap to authenticator you want to use (see subsection).

 ```yml
 security: